 \textbf{Component C} is a general optimization on trigger design for higher ASR. (a) Through exploration research at \textbf{Appendix E}, we notice the potential of the distinct sensitivity of the human visual system to RGB colors in trigger design.
 Specifically, poisoning at the blue channel exhibits better stealthiness than poisoning at other colors.
 Therefore, we reassign trigger poisoning intensity in RGB for a better balance of ASR and stealthiness. (b) Component B prevents the adversary from implanting triggers into blue-dominated samples, thereby further ensuring the stealthiness of enhanced triggers.

 In summary, Components A\&B introduce the trigger to optimize the sample selection.
 Specifically, Component A selects more ``harder'' samples by searching the appropriate combination between Forgetting Event and Category Diversity based on the trigger scale for ASR enhancement.
 Component B considers the trigger feature to select samples for stealthiness enhancement.
-Furthermore, Component C reassigns trigger poisoning intensity in RGB for ASR enhancement, of which stealthiness can be ensured by introducing the sample selection, especially Component B. What is more, multiple collaborative components will be effective for different attacks due to the attack commonalities introduced in the mechanism of the above components, as depicted in Figure 1.
-Therefore, \textbf{the superiority of our components in terms of generalization capability is guaranteed.} Furthermore, \textbf{all components can be strategically integrated into diverse PCBAs, enabling tailored solutions that balance ASR and stealthiness enhancement for specific attack requirements.}
+Furthermore, Component C reassigns trigger poisoning intensity in RGB for ASR enhancement, of which stealthiness can be ensured by introducing the sample selection, especially Component B. What is more, multiple collaborative components will be effective for different attacks due to the attack commonalities introduced in the mechanism of the above components.
+Extensive experiments validate the superiority of our components in terms of generalization capability.